 Students must meet the requirements for entry to both the Bachelor of Arts and Bachelor of Laws.

 Entry for school leavers will be based on their performance in the Victorian Certificate of Education (VCE) or its equivalent, with pre-requisite units 3 and 4; a study score of at least 35 in English EAL (English as an additional language) or 25 in English other than EAL.
 Applicants will be selected in accordance with the published clearly-in Australian Tertiary Admission Rank (ATAR) for that year.

-Applicants who do have a previous WAM/GPA can also sit the STAT* if they wish, however the STAT result will only be given a 50% weighting in circumstances where applicants have a recent WAM.
+Applicants who do have a previous WAM/GPA can also sit the STAT if they wish, however they cannot have their WAM/GPA omitted for 100% STAT result.
+The STAT result will be given a 50% weighting in circumstances where applicants have a recent WAM.

 Applicants with TAFE or equivalent level qualifications (diploma or associate degree studies) are required to sit the STAT.